facile-it/facile-it.github.io/README.md

 `twitterImage`: used for the twitter cards when sharing the url of this page (in X - former Twitter -, Telegram, Slack, Whatsapp); You can use the same image as `image` parameter.
 If not specified, the [ENGR logo](./static/images/social/social-preview.png) will be used;

+## Social hints

+Let someone know that you have written something new is almost as important as writing new post itself. here there are some useful stuff to